LauraSinisterra/font-picker/README.md

 # font-picker

-A collection of my favorite google fonts
+A collection of my favorite google fonts.

+Active creativity project made for learning JavaScript.